Defra-Data-Science-Centre-of-Excellence/CDAP_training/README.md

     - For more information on RStudio Connect, see the [RStudio Connect pages](https://www.rstudio.com/products/connect/).

-### Next steps with R and RStudio
+## Training materials for beginners

-If you have used R and RStudio previously, the environment will look very familiar to you.
-If you are new to R and RStudio, we recommend you take a look at [courses from the Government Analysis Function](https://analysisfunction.civilservice.gov.uk/training-courses/?keyword=&training_category=&type=online&participation=&provider=&training_location=&submit=Go).
+If you have not coded before, there are lots of resources you can use to get you started.
+We recommend you take a look at [courses from the Government Analysis Function](https://analysisfunction.civilservice.gov.uk/training-courses/?keyword=&training_category=&type=online&participation=&provider=&training_location=&submit=Go).
 These courses are open to analysts and scientists working in government.

+### R and RStudio training

-There is a whole host of introductory courses including:
+There is a whole host of introductory courses for R and RStudio including:
 - [Introduction to R course](https://analysisfunction.civilservice.gov.uk/training/introduction-to-r/)
 - [Data visualisation in R and Python](https://analysisfunction.civilservice.gov.uk/training/data-visualisation-in-r-and-python/)
 - [Data linkage in R](https://analysisfunction.civilservice.gov.uk/training/data-linkage-in-r/)